charmbracelet/lipgloss/bindings/README.md

 # Lipgloss

-> The lipgloss that you love, but now on JavaScript.
+The lipgloss that you love, but now on JavaScript.

-- [x] Use exports from own source code.
-- [x] Fix color profile.
-- [ ] Support TS types.
-- [ ] Add some javascript tests (just to guarantee funcionality, as smoke test).
-- [ ] Documentation.
-- [ ] npm publish.

 ## Installation